 If you are using cash and an envelope or jar system to keep yourself organized, you are probably drowning in receipts.
 We don’t use cash; we use our debit cards for every purchase we make, so all of our transactions show up in our chequing account.
 Just like the receipts can build up in the folds of your wallet, the transactions pile up too, and after a couple of days I can’t remember what got spent where, and catching up in my budget can be hard.
 And overwhelming.
 And discouraging.

 The whole point of being intentional with your money is to make it EASIER and less overwhelming.

 Even on days when I don’t spend anything, I check in at the end of the day to see what’s happening in my bank account.
 You’d be surprised at what you might find!
 A charge you weren’t expecting…or worse, that you didn’t authorize.
 A deposit that you weren’t planning.
 Even if NOTHING has changed, you still know each and every day where you stand.

 I started by scheduling on my to-do list ‘5min DR’.
 This was my code to think like Dave Ramsey for ten minutes each day.
 Now that I’ve been rocking intentional finances for a few years, it is just a regular part of my life to do these daily check-ins.
 And if ever I realize I have gone a few days without checking in, it’s a good time to check myself and ask WHY I’ve been skipping this daily habit and working on getting back on track!

 Sometimes life gets busy.
 Our to-do lists already feel packed with things to do.
 But you guys?
-Taking just five minutes to do a check in WILL help you to stay focused and moving forward on your goals!
+Taking just five minutes to do a check-in WILL help you to stay focused and moving forward on your goals!

-This one habit can change your life.
+This single habit can change your life.